donnachaforde/espresso/README.md

 ***
 ## Introduction

-Have you ever had a good idea for a CLI tool you want to develop in C++ but found yourself somewhat hindered by having to provide support for command-line arguments?
-If so, **espresso** can alleviate the overhead of managing command-line options, help and versioning output and thereby, free you up to concentrate on solving your utility.
+Ever had a good idea for a tool command or utility, made a start but then found yourself getting distracted coping with options at the command-line?

+If so, **espresso** can alleviate that overhead by taking care of command-line options, help and versioning output and free you up to concentrate on solving your utility.

 The key features are:
-* A clear and simple API to define the arguments/switches supported by your utility.
+* A clear and simple API to define the arguments/switches your tool supports.
-* Parse the arglist and provide syntax checking to ensure the correct params are being provided.
+* Automatic parsing of the arglist and syntax checking to ensure the correct params are being provided.
-* Provide basic help and info messages about your CLI tool.
-* Provide an easy way to report version info.
+* Provision of common default args, such as --help, --version, etc.